w3c/wai-media-guide/description.md

 ### Terminology
 {:.no_toc}

-Web Content Accessibility Guidelinnes (WCAG) uses the term "audio description".
+Web Content Accessibility Guidelines (WCAG) uses the term "audio description" for description of visual information provided via audio.
 It is called "described video" in some regions, such as Canada.

-This page uses "described video" in some places as a shortened form of "a video that includes audio description of the visual information".
+This resource uses "described video" in some places as a shortened form of "a video that includes audio description of the visual information".

 ## Does My Media Need Description?